 The Graduate School provides a competitive package that provides Ph.D. students with financial support for at least a majority of the time they are registered and working toward their degree.
 This support includes four main components: a stipend, tuition coverage, fees coverage, and coverage of health insurance premiums.

-Generally speaking, The Graduate School guarantees Ph.D. students five years of stipend, tuition, and fees support, plus six years of full coverage for health insurance premiums.
+Generally speaking, The Graduate School guarantees Ph.D. students five years of stipend, tuition, and fees support, plus six years of full coverage for health and dental insurance premiums.

 Departments with Ph.D. programs vary in the financial support they provide beyond the guaranteed funding package.
 We strongly encourage prospective and current students to talk to their program’s director of graduate studies (DGS) to get a clear understanding of the financial support they can expect from the department as they plan their budget for their time in graduate school.
 We have created a table showing who's paying for what in which year to help students plan their finances during graduate school.